jonpalmisc/SECL/README.md

 ## Installation

-You can install Sicily by cloning or downloading this repository into your Sublime Text packages folder.
+You can install SECL by cloning or downloading this repository into your Sublime Text packages folder.

 ## License